okeowo-cloud/alx-higher_level_programming/0x0A-python-inheritance/README.md

 11-square.py: Program defines a Square based on 10-square and includes method to determine the area() and print()

 100-my_int.py: Program defines a user-defined int object

+101-add_attribute.py: Program add attributes to object is possible